bobbybabra/collection/src/README.md

 ### Collection~gWhere(select) ⇒ <code>generator</code>
-Similar to where but returns a generator. gWhere allow a more gentle filtering of the collection as it only returns result one by one
+Similar to where but returns a generator. gWhere allow a more gentle filtering of the collection as it only returns results one by one

 | Param | Type | Description |